1. What are Macros and VBA?

-To record a macro, I'll simply press the Record Macro button, I'll give the macro a name, assign it a shortcut, I'll say Ctrl + Shift + P.
+To record a macro, I'll simply press the Record Macro button, I give the macro a name, assign it a shortcut, I'll say control shift P.

-It's important here to make sure that you don't override any important shortcuts such as Ctrl + C when choosing a macro shortcut.
+It's important here to make sure that you don't override any important shortcuts such as control C when choosing a macro shortcut.